carpentries/amy/docs/users_guide/index.md

 ### Adding a New Airport

 Airports are used as approximate geographic identifiers for our instructors.
-Each airport is identified by its three digit IATA code which can be looked up using [the link in AMY](https://www.world-airport-codes.com/).
+Instructors can self-select the airport closed to them or the airport they most frequently use.
+Instructors can select an airport only after it has been added to AMY by an admin.
+Each airport is identified by its three character IATA code which can be looked up using [the link in AMY](https://www.world-airport-codes.com/).

 Enter in the airport's IATA code, full name, country, and latitude and longitude.